Actuarial-Control-Cycle-T1-2026/group-page-showcase-galaxy-gi-team/README.md

 Example for Workers Compensation

 The workers compensation claim distribution is heavily right-skewed, with most claims concentrated at lower values and a long tail of severe incidents.
-The log-transformed distribution reveals a bimodal structure, with a primary mode reflecting typical operational injuries and a secondary mode tied to larger claims from severe accidents or high-salary workers.
+The log-transformed distribution reveals the underlying structure more clearly, with a primary concentration of typical operational injuries and a smaller cluster of larger claims from severe accidents or high-salary workers.
 A Gamma GLM was used to model severity, capturing the strictly positive and right-skewed nature of the data, with per-claim caps applied in the product design to manage tail exposure.

 ## Modelling Approach and Methodology